- Classes - Upcoming

 Work Load and Compensation

-The same rule holds for the rest of the thesis/project committee (at least two faculty in addition to the principal advisor).
-On petition to the Graduate College, one member of the thesis committee may be an outside professional.
+At least two graduate faculty form the thesis committee in addition to the principal advisor; one faculty in addition to the principal advisor for the project committee.
+On petition to the College of Graduate Studies, one member of the thesis committee may be an outside professional.
 In this case, a signed vita of the person in question explaining her/his qualifications must accompany the petition.

 The MLS program greatly appreciates the dedication and commitment of its advisors and teachers.
 Please volunteer!
 Such work is a great addition to a faculty member’s record.